 Three world-class resorts open their facilities for summer events and conferences, including lift-served hiking and mountain biking, scenic gondola and chairlift rides, as well as alpine slides, zip-lines, and an Alpine Coaster.

-Utah Olympic Park- From the picturesque 3,900 square foot Day Lodge overlooking the Park's freestyle pool and ski jumps to the interactive Alf Engen Ski Museum, an unforgettable setting for your special event awaits.
-Treat your attendees to a free-style aerial show or take the ride of a lifetime on The Comet bobsled—ideal for team building activities.
+From the picturesque 3,900 square foot Day Lodge overlooking the Park's freestyle pool and ski jumps to the interactive Alf Engen Ski Museum, an unforgettable setting for your special event awaits.
+Treat your attendees to a freestyle aerial show or take the ride of a lifetime on The Comet bobsled—ideal for team building activities.

-High West Distillery and Saloon - The highly anticipated High West Distillery and Saloon opened in November 2009, making it one of the only ski-in/ski-out distilleries in the world.
-Located in Old Town Park City, the High West Distillery and Saloon is an intimate gathering place serving small plates of nouveau Western fare, a full selection of fine wines and spirits, and their own small-batch, mountain-crafted, award-winning whiskeys and vodkas.
+One of the only ski-in/ski-out distilleries in the world, located in Old Town Park City, the High West Distillery and Saloon is an intimate gathering place serving small plates of nouveau western fare, a full selection of fine wines and spirits, and their own small-batch, mountain-crafted, award-winning whiskeys and vodkas.

-With 100+ restaurants and bars, meeting attendees have plenty of options when deciding when to eat, where to eat, and which type of food to eat.
+With nearly 150 local restaurants, meeting attendees have plenty of options when deciding when to eat, where to eat, and which type of food to eat.
 Park City’s diverse range of dining establishments includes cozy bistros, family-friendly fare and fine dining.